Learning Safely Without Knowing the World:COMPASS-Hedge

 The discrepancy arises because the algorithm makes decisions based on the realization of the maximum loss difference, not its expectation.
 To rigorously bound $\mathcal{R}_T$, we must control the concentration of the empirical losses around their means.

-\begin{itemize} \item \textbf{Stochastic Setting:} Following the techniques in \citet{anderson2022expected}, we leverage the assumption of a unique optimal arm to show that the gap between the expected maximum and the maximum expectation vanishes asymptotically (i.e., the gap is $o(1)$).
+\begin{itemize} \item \textbf{Stochastic Setting:} We leverage the assumption of a unique optimal arm to show that the gap between the expected maximum and the maximum expectation is $O(\frac{\log A}{\Delta})$.
 This allows our pseudo-regret bounds to translate directly to expected regret bounds.

 \item \textbf{Adversarial Setting:} Here, the gap cannot be neglected.
 We impose standard boundedness assumptions on the losses (Assumption \hyperref[A1]{A1}) which allow us to apply concentration inequalities (e.g., Azuma-Hoeffding).
 We show that the deviation term is bounded by $O(\sqrt{T})$, which is absorbed into the minimax rate without degrading the overall guarantee. \end{itemize}